How To Find a Babysitter That You Can Trust

 What are some of your qualifications?

-..And a question I find very important, especially if the person you are considering is someone you have never met before.
-I would ask them what references if any do they have from prior babysitting experiences?
+..This is a question I find very important, especially if the person you are considering is someone you have never met before.
+I would ask them what references if any if they have from prior babysitting experiences.

 Where to start

-First of all, start with closest friends and family.
-People you obviously trust and know on a personal level.
+First of all, start with your closest friends and family—people you obviously trust and know on a personal level.
 Then, branch out from there.
-You’d be surprised to find that many of your friends on Facebook that you know would be willing to babysit for you if needed.
+You’d be surprised to find that many of your friends on Facebook who you know would be willing to babysit for you if needed.
 You don’t know until you ask.
-If this route does not work for you, there are several websites that a lot of people deem trustworthy for finding a good babysitter.
+If this route does not work for you, there are several websites that many people deem trustworthy for finding a good babysitter.

 All of these are good questions to ask.
 Doing your research is the key to finding the best sitter for your little ones.
 If you are leaving your child alone in your home with a babysitter it may be wise to invest in a home surveillance system.
 In my opinion it is better to be safe than sorry when it comes to your children.
 It may be wise to disclose to the sitter that you keep your home under surveillance for legal purposes in some states, but I would check on this for your area.